 Effective leaders make decisions quickly.
-They may be wrong decisions some of the time, but the best leaders have the discipline and confidence to make lots of small and large decisions every day in order to move their businesses forward.
-Scroll through to learn how to make decisions with the speed and skill of an effective leader.
+They may not always be the right decisions in some cases, but the best leaders have the discipline (and the confidence) to make many small and large decisions every day in order to move their businesses forward.
+So how do they do it without letting fear and doubt creep stop them?
+Ahead, we outline a few of the key learnings we've garnered from effective leaders to help you learn how to make decisions with the same speed and skill.

 Leaders make countless decisions on a daily basis, most of which have to be made in total chaos with minimal information.
-It's hard to remember your long-term goals when you're faced with dozens of small, potentially very detailed decisions.
+It's hard to remember your long-term goals when you're faced with dozens of small decisions each day.
 Check in with your long-term goals at the end of each day to make sure that you're leading your team in the right direction.
 As a leader, you need to be able to focus on the details and then rise above one-off issues and see the bigger picture.

 No matter how flustered you are, never let your team know that you are anything other than calm and optimistic.
 As a leader, you hold the key to team morale and company composure.
 Make sure to fine-tune your emotional intelligence so that you create an environment for your employees to flourish.
 A stressful, angry, or anxiety-ridden boss makes for a testy work environment and causes your team to lose faith in your decision-making abilities.
 Save your frustration, yelling voice, and tears for home.
 The office demands your best behavior at all times.

 You can be a decision-making genius, but if you can't articulate how your decisions add to the overall goals of your company, you will lose the faith of your team.
 Being able to effectively communicate your thought process and connect it to a broader company vision is also an essential tool for making decisions.
 You want to be strategic, rational, and always moving forward.
 Some leaders limit the time they spend on each decision in order to get to all of their company's needs.
-In order to do this you have to be able to clearly assess a problem, dissect the options, and have a methodology for picking the best one.
+To do this, you need to clearly assess a problem, dissect the options, and have a methodology for picking the best one.
 Let your team be a part of the decision-making process by keeping them in the loop.

-A study published by Sheena Iyengar of Columbia Business School and Mark Lepper of Stanford's psychology department proves that people have a harder time making decisions when there are more than five or six options available.
+A study published in the journal Biological Psychology found that people have a harder time making decisions when faced with a greater number of options.
+The researchers found that paradoxically, people like having a large array of options to choose from, but are overwhelmed by them at the same time—which can lead to negative outcomes.
 To help yourself make wise, time-effective decisions, limit your options.
 Consider three to four possible scenarios, and weigh the pros and cons of each.
-Any more considerations than that and you will suffer from a paradox of choice.
+Any more considerations than that, and you will suffer from an abundance of choice.